 1950s Lamp Post Floor Lamp

-Materials: Tripod black metal (iron) base.
-Brass parts, moulded brass decorations, copper.
-Iron tube.
-4 brass rods.
-Matted/frosted and clear, striped amber/yellow glass.
-Brass ornamental screws.
-Bakelite socket.
+Materials: Black metal (iron) tripod base.
+Brass parts, moulded brass decorations & copper.
+Long iron rod/tube.
+4 small brass rods.
+Frosted clear, striped amber-yellow glass lampshade with a round curved lid on top.
+Ornamental brass screws.
+Bakelite E27 socket.

 Height: 161 cm / 88.58”